What Is Middling in Sports Betting? How to Middle a Point Spread

 Because of that, it's possible that the line at which you made a bet is not the same as the line being currently offered by the market.
 In some cases — like if you make a point spread bet at -5 and the line moves to -7 — your bet will become a lot more valuable based on the new number.

-And in such cases, the opportunity arises to go for the middle.
+And in such cases, the opportunity arises to hit the middle as a sports betting strategy.

 What Is a Middle in Sports Betting?